-The program consists of two parts: (1) community and provider education and (2) a 6-practice pilot.
-The goal of the education campaign is to increase awareness of the importance of developmental milestones and early interventions, as well as the availability of local resources to provide assistance.
-The education campaign includes print, social media, and information/links on L.A.
-Care's website for the member and provider portals.
+HMG-LA had two main program areas: (1) community and provider education and (2) a 6-practice pilot.
+The education campaign was designed to increase awareness of the importance of developmental milestones and early interventions, as well as the availability of local resources for additional support/assistance.
+The education campaign included print, social media, and information/links on L.A.
+Care's website for members and provider portals.
 Community education materials are available in eight languages at the L.A.
-Care/Blue Shield Promise Community Resource Centers.
-Early childhood development classes are also available for the community and members and three CME events (2 completed, 1 remaining) on childhood development topics are offered for providers and care teams.
-To date, 50 classes of the planned 60 have been completed.
+Care/Blue Shield Promise Community Resource Centers (CRCs).
+Sixty early childhood development classes were offered to the community and members at the CRCs, and three CME events on childhood development topics were offered to providers and care teams.

-The clinical pilot provides two on-site practice coaches that teach best practices to provider and care teams for conducting screenings as well as providing referrals.
-The coaches help practices optimize workflows to achieve the program goals of a 15% improvement in the number of screenings and referrals.
-The coaches collect program data, which are reported to First 5 LA to evaluate and share learnings with the LA County healthcare community.
+The provider pilot provided two on-site practice coaches who educated providers and care teams on best practices for conducting screenings and providing referrals.
+The coaches helped practices optimize workflows to achieve the program goals of a 15% improvement in the number of screenings and referrals.
+The coaches collected screening and referral data monthly and reported the data to First 5 LA to evaluate and share learnings with the LA County, state, regional, and national healthcare communities.